ph7klw76/Advanced_Computational_Methods/absorption_emission.md

 echo "Deletion process completed."
 ```

 and restart the calculation by adding this option

+### ** Before using TightOpt and TightSCF, it is recommended to truncate any long alkyl groups that are known to have no influence on the emission profile.
+Begin with normal convergence before progressing to TightOpt and TightSCF, followed by VeryTightOpt and VeryTightSCF, to ensure robust convergence to the minimum excited-state geometry. **

 ```text
 !
 DEF2-SVP OPT CPCM(Toluene) TightOpt TightSCF FREQ